 Related: Check out Adorable Bat Nature Craft

-Here’s How to Make the Nature Craft for Kids:
+Here’s How to Make this Owl Craft:

 Grab 2 pieces of cardboard that are the same size.
 Cut out a picture in one of the cardboard pieces.
 I like to use an X-Acto knife when cutting out cardboard pictures like this.
 These are very sharp and ONLY FOR ADULT USE!